How schools can get value for money, avoid fees and find local agencies who complete thorough background and safeguarding checks.

 These are called ‘nominated workers’.

-Use the tool to find an agency with competitive mark-up rates and send them the gross pay rate you have agreed and the worker’s contact details.
+Use the online tool to find an agency with competitive mark-up rates and send them the gross pay rate you have agreed and the worker’s contact details.

 Always ask the worker’s permission before you share their details.